isaurav0/isaurav0.github.io/_posts/2019-12-11-a-better-internet-because-of-dns.md

 we can make a call to people we want.
 DNS server contains ip address and domain name of servers.
 For example: when we enter www.facebook.com in our browser, according to the nameserver provided to us, generally by our ISP, it is translated to corresponding ip address and connection is made.

 In *nix systems, nameserver is stored in a configuration file called resolv.conf.
-If you want query which nameserver is currently being used by your device, navigate to the file /etc/resolv.conf.
+If you want to query which nameserver is currently being used by your device, navigate to the file /etc/resolv.conf.
 You can do this by typing following command.